SegataLab/MetaRefSGB_reports/releases/Sep19/pages/df_second_fig2_upgrade.md

-# Table containing the SGB concerned
-ID | Old assigned taxonomy | New assigned taxonomy
+# [Sep19](../Aug19-Sep19comparison.md#how-many-sgbs-change-type) release: List of uSGBs that change to kSGBID | Old assigned taxonomy | New assigned taxonomy
 ------------ | ------------- | -------------
 0      590
 0      713